kennith/blog/_posts/2023-06-02-the-art-of-doing-science-and-engineering-learning-to-learn.markdown

 ---
-title: The Art of Doing Science and Engineering: Learning to Learn
+title: "The Art of Doing Science and Engineering: Learning to Learn"
 layout: post
 categories: ['books']
 ---